virgesmith/neworder/docs/overview.md

 ### Timeline

 *neworder*'s timeline is conceptually a sequence of steps that are iterated over (calling the Model's `step` and (optionally) `check` methods at each iteration, plus the `finalise` method at the last time point, which is commonly used to post-process the raw model data at the end of the model run.
+Timelines should not be incremented in client code, this happens automatically within the model.

-The framework provides four types of timeline:
+The framework provides four types of timeline, and is extensible:

 - `NoTimeline`: an arbitrary one-step timeline which is designed for continuous-time models in which the model evolution is computed in a single step
 - `LinearTimeline`: a set of equally-spaced intervals in non-calendar time